 A record is kept of all relevant documentation relating to each child on the register.

-Children who are causing concern are identified and monitored.
+Children with an episode of need are identified and monitored.

-IEPs are drawn up and implemented at Range 2+
+IEPs are drawn up and implemented at Range 2+.
+These may be conducted with external professionals.

-IEPs are drawn up together with outside agencies at Range 3+.

-All children on the SEND register are achieving their full potential.
+All children on the SEND register are making progress and achieving.

 All children on the SEND register are receiving the correct support.